bogdanaKolic/THESIS/PAPI_sampling/README.md

 ### Results and conclusions

-The `<test_name>.txt` files contain the results obtained by running the respective tests.

 #### Overflow sampling

 - 11th Gen Intel© Core™ i5-1135G7 @ 2.40GHz × 4 processor >> the number of cycles?